 The Company entered into an employment agreement with Charles R. Hageboeck on July 25, 2007, replacing the agreement previously entered into during 2001.
 This agreement has a term of two years, but automatically renews each month for an additional month unless either the Company or the officer serves notice to the other to fix the term to a definite two-year term.
 Mr. Hageboeck's employment agreement addresses salary, incentives and other benefits.
 In the event that Mr. Hageboeck voluntarily terminates his employment with the Company for any reason or at any time, the Mr. Hageboeck will be entitled to receive a certain sum of money, plus interest from and after December 31, 2006, paid over 36 months.
-This covenant within the Employment Agreement between the Company and Mr. Hageboeck preserves Termination Benefit available to him that were part of the original employment agreement between the Company and Mr. Hageboeck originally signed on June 11, 2001.
-At December 31, 2023, Mr. Hageboeck could voluntarily resign and the Company would be obligated to make payments to him over 36 months totaling \$1,405,427 plus interest at the Treasury One-Year Constant Maturity rate until paid in full.
+This covenant within the Employment Agreement between the Company and Mr. Hageboeck originally signed on June 11, 2001.
+At December 31, 2024, Mr. Hageboeck could voluntarily resign and the Company would be obligated to make payments to him over 36 months totaling \$1,472,750 plus interest at the Treasury One-Year Constant Maturity rate until paid in full.
 The Company has accrued expense to reflect the costs of this benefit.
 The benefit just described for Mr. Hageboeck is deemed fully vested and shall not be subject to risk of forfeiture under any circumstances, including any of the reasons that qualify for "Just Cause" as described below and as provided under the agreements, except where the officer personally profits from his willful fraudulent activity and that activity materially and adversely affects the Company.
 Additionally, the Company is required to make health insurance available to Mr. Hageboeck for a period of up to five years following voluntary termination.